 After the clouded natural lens is removed in cataract surgery, it is replaced by an intraocular lens.
-This lens is placed inside the lens membrane, which is also called the bag or capsule, on the outside of the eye.
+This lens is placed inside the lens membrane, which is also called the bag or capsule.
 In most cases, this is the end of the story and the patient enjoys a great clear vision.

 But in a small number of patients, the capsule thickens after the cataract surgery and it becomes cloudy.
-As the cataract-clouded lens did before, the clouded capsule now interferes with the light reaching the back of the eye.
-Now the patient’s vision becomes misty, and it can create glare from bright lights or from lights at night.
+The clouded capsule now interferes with the light reaching the back of the eye.
+Now the patient’s vision becomes misty, and it can create glare from bright lights.

 This thickening of the capsule typically occurs about two years after the patient’s cataract surgery.
 Having a YAG laser capsulotomy is the only way to treat this problem.
 In a YAG laser capsulotomy, your Eye Care Institute doctor uses a special lens to apply laser energy to the thickened, clouded capsule.
 This energy creates a small hole in the center of the capsule, which lets light through.
 This makes the patient’s vision clear again.